 Three Steps Need to be Done before We Start to Write a SCI Thesis

-Student：YuYixiong number: BY2005315
+Student：Yu Yixiong number: BY2005315

 First of all, a retrospect of all the work done by oneself should be arranged.
-It is difficult to start writing without a conversant understanding of the object needs to be demonstrated.
-In this phase, drawing a mind map is recommended as it can dissect and analyze the structure of research process and the final consequence in an explicit way.
+It is difficult to start writing without a conversant understanding of the topic needs to be demonstrated.
+In this phase, drawing a mind map is recommended as it can dissect and analyze the structure of research process, and the final consequence in an explicit way.
 After the first step, the content of every sect in the paper is preliminary confirmed.

 Second, the most crucial and creative thesis need to be extracted and purified as the interest of the reader is limited.
 The writer has the responsibility to make the core standpoint incisive and easy to be discovered at the same time.